synergetics-ai/synergetics-sdk/docs/index.md

 Embedded webplayers appear on your website or web application.
 Embedded webplayers look like they're a part of your website, and people won't have to leave your site or page.

-You have multiple options for embedding a typeform:
+You have multiple options for embedding a webplayer:

 - embed it directly in a web page (inline or full page),
 - launch it in a popup or slider,
 - unobtrusive popover or side tab.

-The Embed SDK exposes an API that lets you create and customize the widget or popup that embeds your typeform.
-You'll use the SDK in your webpage or web application code to specify which typeform to embed and the features you want to apply.
+The Embed SDK exposes an API that lets you create and customize the widget or popup that embeds your webplayer.
+You'll use the SDK in your webpage or web application code to specify which webplayer to embed and the features you want to apply.

 ## Requirements

-To create your own webplayers to embed, you need a Typeform account.
+To create your own webplayers to embed, you need a Synergetics account.
 Head to https://synergetics.ai/ to register.
 You can create webplayer with the Synergetics AI admin panel.

 ## Limitations